d-baker/clevo-keyboard-backlight-control/README.md

 What is this?
 =============

-A front-end for [clevo-xsm-wmi](https://bitbucket.org/tuxedocomputers/clevo-xsm-wmi), the kernel module for controlling the backlight on Clevo laptops.
+A command-line frontend for [clevo-xsm-wmi](https://bitbucket.org/tuxedocomputers/clevo-xsm-wmi), the kernel module for controlling the backlight on Clevo laptops.
 In simpler terms, it lets you switch the backlight on and off, and set the colors on RGB keyboards.
 I created this on an Ubuntu-based Linux distro and can't guarantee it will work on other distros.

 Dependencies
 ============